PaloAltoNetworks/prisma-cloud-bootcamps/Visibility-and-Control-Lab-Guide.md

 ![Alt text for image](/screenshots/shift_left/compliance-in-the-cloud-5b.png "Optional title")

-In this lab we covered various topics around IaC security and CSPM but there are many additional features and capabilities within Prisma Cloud.
-Feel free to explore the UI and investigate different asset types.
+In this lab we covered various topics around CSPM but there are many additional features and capabilities within Prisma Cloud.
+Feel free to explore the UI and investigate further.

 ## Summary \ Resources

 The Prisma Cloud team here at Palo Alto sincerely hopes you enjoyed this workshop.
-Today, organizations need a growing set of capabilities to secure modern cloud applications.
-Implementing DevSecOps into your development and security workflows with Prisma Cloud can provide the increased speed and agility your organization needs to implement zero trust throughout the entire development lifecycle.
 Check out the resources below for more information!

 [Live Workshops](https://bridgecrew.io/resource/workshops/)